chaoss/grimoirelab-tutorial/perceval/mail.md

 (perceval) $ perceval mbox --help
 ```

 From the banner it produces, we learn that the most simple usage is specifying the uri for the mailing list to analyze, and a directory with its archives.
-The uri is used mainly for annotation purposes, and can really be any string.
+The uri is used for annotation purposes, and can really be any string (although it should usually be a link to the mailing list webpage).
 The directory needs to be filled with files, each of them in mbox format.
 So, let's start by getting one archive:

 ```bash
 (perceval) $ mkdir archives